osm-search/Nominatim/docs/admin/Installation.md

 and even reduce `autovacuum_work_mem` further.
 This will reduce the amount of memory that autovacuum takes away from the import process.

+## Installing the latest release

+The latest release can be simply installed via Pypi.
+Make sure you have osm2pgsql, PostgreSQL and libICU in its development version installed.

+Then just run:

+    pip install nominatim-{db,api}

 ## Downloading and building Nominatim

-### Downloading the latest release

-If you want to build Nominatim from source, then you can download the [latest release from nominatim.org](https://nominatim.org/downloads/).
+The following instructions are only relevant, if you want to build and install Nominatim from source.

+You can download the [latest release from nominatim.org](https://nominatim.org/downloads/).
 The release contains all necessary files.
 Just unpack it.

-Note that you don't need to do this when you install Nominatim from pip directly.

-### Downloading the latest development version

 If you want to install latest development version from github, make sure to also check out the osm2pgsql subproject: